surbhi18/personal-website/content/publication/time-accuracy-tradeoffs-for-learning-a-relu-with-respect-to-gaussian-marginals/index.md

   2. There exists an efficient approximation algorithm for finding the best-fitting ReLU that achieves error O(opt^2/3).
 The algorithm uses a novel reduction to noisy halfspace learning with respect to 0/1 loss.

-  Prior work due to Soltanolkotabi [Sol17] showed that gradient descent can find the best-fitting ReLU with respect to Gaussian marginals, if the training set is exactly labeled by a ReLU.
+  Prior work due to Soltanolkotabi [Sol17] showed that gradient descent can find the best-fitting ReLU with respect to Gaussian marginals, if the training set is exactly labeled by a ReLU."
 draft: false
 featured: false
 url_pdf: https://arxiv.org/abs/1911.01462.pdf